 Summer Concert Series – Music to Your Ears

 This hidden gem is located off the beaten path but well worth the trip.
 Housed in a 900-person canvas tent theater, Big Top Chautauqua is a beloved community-supported summertime event.
-They celebrate their 21st year this year, offering national and affordable entertainment suitable for the entire family.
+Since 1986, they've offered national and affordable entertainment suitable for the entire family.

 Where’s your favorite place to enjoy live music outdoors?
 Let us know in a comment below!